SoftUni-Internal/interactive-content/EN/04-SOLID/00-Lesson-Introduction.md

 - The benefits of class encapsulation

 **3. Open/Closed Principle**
-- How to extend our classes without breaking changes
+- How to extend our classes without changing existing code

 **4. Liskov Substitution**
 - What behavioral subtyping is